nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Proposed future changes

 We feel that there is a way for us to cut down on repetition of code.
 More specifically, the methods for setting the view panels which is currently done through four very similar methods in `MainWindow#setListPanelToXYZ`.

-We are currently exploring the use of event listeners on the Model, such that when a command is executed, the Model can listen for the specific view for the UI to display.
-This however causes the Model to have to depend on UI which results in more coupling of compartments.
+We are currently exploring the use of event listeners on the `Model`, such that when a command is executed, the `Model` can listen for the specific view for the `UI` to display.
+This however causes the `Model` to have to depend on `UI` which results in more coupling of compartments.

 Another possibility is to have a general `MainWindow#setListPanelToXYZ` which takes in some input to specify which view to show.
 It will behave much like how `MyInsuRecParser#parseCommand` works, using switch cases to decide which panels to use.

 ### View Meeting feature